The Alcohol Units Challenge

 How many of us really know how many alcohol units we drink each week?
 If you’re not sure then you’re in good company!

-Regional figures show the participants are not alone.
-Nearly half a million adults in the North East are drinking enough alcohol to increase the health risks – with the majority underestimating their intake and most not aware of alcohol guidelines.
+Regional figures show the participants in our challenge are not alone.
+Shockingly, 4 in 10 adults in the North East are drinking enough alcohol to increase the risk of developing a number of serious mental and physical health conditions, including cancer, heart disease and stroke.
+What’s more, the majority of drinkers in the North East underestimate their intake and many are not aware of the alcohol guidelines or the risks.